qwertie/ungglish/index.md

 ### Few synonyms ###

 English has many, many synonyms, which are removed from English.
-For example, "big" and "large"; "huge", "humongous", "collossal", "gargantuan", "enormous", "massive", an so on; "happen" and "occur"; "slam", "smack", "slap" and "hit".
+For example, "big" and "large"; "huge", "humongous", "collossal", "gargantuan", "enormous", "massive", an so on; "happen" and "occur"; "choose", "decide", "select" and "pick"; "hit", "smack", "slam" and "slap".
 Usually, the most common synonym is kept and the less common ones are removed.
 If two words are used at similar rates, usually the shorter word is kept (e.g big and small are kept; large and little are deleted).

 ### No irregular past or plural ###